AutoDave91/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+"Prop-erties"
+respected in React and can only be used with pure functions

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? this.props
+"declaring prop to child via parent tag"
 3. How do you access props from a class based child component?
+'define callback parent, pass callback child, call callback w/props'
 4. How do you access props from a functional component?

-5. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child? let this.aFunction = this.bFunction.bind(this)

 ### Understand